Healthcare Organizations Gain Benefits from RAIN RFID Technology

 “Transforming the supply chain digitally can lead up to a 50% reduction in process costs and an increase in revenue by 20%.”[2]

 The Pharmaceutical industry also uses RAIN RFID to track drugs from manufacturing to distribution, ensuring that medications are properly handled and stored.
-For example, Fresenius Kabi, a global healthcare company specializing in medicines and technologies for infusion, transfusion and clinical nutrition, has utilized RFID technology for drug labeling in the US market since 2020.[3]
+For example, Fresenius Kabi, a global healthcare company specializing in medicines and technologies for infusion, transfusion, and clinical nutrition, has utilized RFID technology for drug labeling in the US market since 2020.[3]

 RFID Enabled Smart Cabinets

 In hospitals, RFID-enabled cabinets are used to validate medication tray formularies.
 These formularies, ranging from 60 to 176 items, describe combinations of anesthesia medication required for various operations and procedures.
-A tray of medicines can be put into a small cabinet and the medications can quickly be verified (in less than 10 seconds) for the GS1 Company Prefix, NDC (national drug code), serial number, lot number, and expiry date.
+A tray of medicines can be put into a small cabinet, and the medications can quickly be verified (in less than 10 seconds) for the GS1 Company Prefix, NDC (national drug code), serial number, lot number, and expiry date.
 Then, the tray can be wrapped and sent to the OR with 100% confidence in the tray contents and verified usability.
-When an operation is concluded in the OR, the tray can then be rescanned for checking what has been used.
+When an operation is concluded in the OR, the tray can then be rescanned to check what has been used.

 Scanning barcodes one by one in hospitals is expensive, slow, and sometimes inaccurate when scanning dozens of items in (or out of) sequence.
 RAIN RFID provides an unquestionable advantage over barcodes in terms of speed and accuracy.